Freder-chen/OpenRLHF-Agent/README.md

 > Consistent training and inference stack for building tool-using chat agents on OpenRLHF and vLLM.

-OpenRLHF-Agent provides a shared runtime that covers environment orchestration, prompt templates, and model I/O for both RL training and production inference.
+OpenRLHF-Agent provides a shared runtime that covers environment orchestration, chat protocols, and model I/O for both RL training and production inference.
 Teams can prototype an agent policy with OpenRLHF, then ship the same codepath behind a chatbot powered by vLLM or any OpenAI-compatible endpoint.

 ## ✨ Highlights

 - **Training and inference stay aligned**: the identical `AgentSession` flow drives resets, tool calls, and transcript rendering across phases.
-- **Lean agent primitives**: a minimal set of modules (`AgentRuntime`, `Environment`, `Template`, `LLMEngine`, and shared core models) keeps the runtime easy to audit and extend.
+- **Lean agent primitives**: a minimal set of modules (`AgentRuntime`, `Environment`, `ChatProtocol`, `LLMEngine`, and shared core models) keeps the runtime easy to audit and extend.
 - **Tool-centric design**: bundled `think` helper demonstrates ReAct-style loops while final answers ship as plain assistant text.
 - **Production-ready examples**: Qwen-3 samples cover inference serving, RL data collection, and REINFORCE++ training.
 - **Optimized for OpenRLHF**: plug `AgentRuntime` into `train_reinforce_agent.sh` or Ray jobs without extra glue code.